 Our first impression is usually right, and this becomes glaringly obvious in the stock market.
-Just like in life, when you overthink, the result usually ends up worse, and not better.
+Just like in life, when you overthink, the result is usually worse, and not better.

 “I try to step back and remember my first shallow reaction.
 The day I realized it can be smart to be shallow was, for me, a deep experience.”